vdtdev/term_color/README.md

 __Use__

 ```
-print rules.colorize("title%How to %propSucceed%%%% by %nameJohn%%\n")
+print rules.colorize("%titleHow to %propSucceed%%%% by %nameJohn%%\n")
 ```

 __Result__